Albanian language: Early linguistic influences

 The earliest loanwords attested in Albanian come from Doric Greek, whereas the strongest influence came from Latin.
 Some scholars argue that Albanian originated from an area located east of its present geographic spread due to the several common lexical items found between the Albanian and Romanian languages.
 However it does not necessarily define the genealogical history of Albanian language, and it does not exclude the possibility of Proto-Albanian presence in both Illyrian and Thracian territory.

 The period during which Proto-Albanian and Latin interacted was protracted, lasting from the 2nd century BC to the 5th century AD.
 Over this period, the lexical borrowings can be roughly divided into three layers, the second of which is the largest.
 The first and smallest occurred at the time of less significant interaction.
 The final period, probably preceding the Slavic or Germanic invasions, also has a notably smaller number of borrowings.
 Each layer is characterised by a different treatment of most vowels: the first layer follows the evolution of Early Proto-Albanian into Albanian; while later layers reflect vowel changes endemic to Late Latin (and presumably Proto-Romance).
 Other formative changes include the syncretism of several noun case endings, especially in the plural, as well as a large-scale palatalisation.

 A brief period followed, between the 7th and the 9th centuries, that was marked by heavy borrowings from South Slavic, some of which predate the "o-a" shift common to the modern forms of this language group.
-Starting in the latter 9th century, there was a period characterised by protracted contact with the Proto-Romanians (or "Vlachs"), though lexical borrowing seems to have been mostly one sided: from Albanian into Romanian.
-Such borrowing indicates that the Romanians migrated from an area where the majority was Slavic (i.e. Middle Bulgarian) to an area with a majority of Albanian speakers (i.e. Dardania, where Vlachs are recorded in the 10th century).
-Their movement is presumably related to the expansion of the Bulgarian Empire into Albania around that time.